ribonsamr/Itemcatalog/readme.md

 ### Authentication & Authorization:
 - `/blueprints/auth/auth.py` - [Flask-Login](https://flask-login.readthedocs.io/en/latest/) is used to handle users login and logout operations.
 - `main.py` - Line 86, the user login state always passed to KnockoutJS to determine when to allow certain views to load and when not.
-And the login state is used to set an observable value inside the KO `mainViewModel`.
+And the login state is used to set an observable value inside the KO ViewModel `mainViewModel`.
 - `/blueprints/auth/auth.py` @ `/gconnect` route & at `/templates/base.html`, `/templates/login.html` - [Google Sign-in button](https://developers.google.com/identity/sign-in/web/server-side-flow) is used to login and register users.
 Login and Logout buttons are provided to the user using KnockoutJS.

 ### HTTPS: